smartdevicelink/sdl_evolution/proposals/nnnn-interior_cehicle_data_resumption.md

 #### Error handling during resumption

 If during resumption HMI responds with error to GetInteriorVehicleDataRequest SDL should revert already subscribed data and fail resumption.
+Reverting subscriptions means internally remove information about this subscription.
+In case if after reverting subscription there would be no application subscribed to certain module type SDL should send  `GetInteriorData(IsSubscribe=false)` to HMI.

 ## Potential downsides